Miaga-o/DiscreteNotes/Discrete_CH8.typ

 #pagebreak()
-== Modular Arithmetic with Applications to Cryptography Cryptography refers to study of learning techniqiues to mask messages.
+== Modular Arithmetic with Applications to Cryptography Cryptography refers to study of learning techniques to mask messages.
 *Encryption* transforms *plaintext* into *ciphertext*, which is largely unreadable without using *decryption*.
 Methods of encryption are known as *ciphers*.
 - For example, the *Caesar cipher* encrypts messages